 Having seen Edinburgh from the Royal’s perspective, I decided to visit The People’s Story on my way back up the Royal Mile.
 This is an interesting museum which recreates day to day life of the people who lived in the area between the 18th and 20th century.
 There is definitely a sense of riches in the city when you see the elaborate buildings, but working class people across the same period experienced a great deal of poverty and over crowding was a real issue for them.

-I don’t think any visit to Edinburgh would be complete without a visit to Edinburgh Castle and I’m so pleased I was able to tick it off my list.
-The views over the centre of Edinburgh are absolutely stunning and the castle is a very interesting place too.
+I don’t think any city break in Edinburgh would be complete without a visit to Edinburgh Castle and I’m so pleased I was able to tick it off my list.
+The views over the centre of Edinburgh are absolutely stunning and the castle is a very interesting place to explore as well.

 The exhibitions include a display of the oldest crown jewels in the British Isles as well the Scottish National Memorial of War.
 There is clearly a strong military connection at the castle but one of the most interesting exhibits is about the prisoners of war that were held here from all over the world, in pretty squalid conditions by anyones standards.